mimo-to/Chemical-Equipment-Parameter-Visualizer/README.md

 ---

-*Note: The `web/public/*.zip` file in the repo is an artifact of the build process and is not required for evaluation.*
+*Note: The `web/public/*.zip` file in the repo is an artifact of the build process.*